anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 This is known as the "coaps" scheme.
 A constrained version of EST, using CoAP and DTLS, is described in {{RFC9148}}.

-The {{I-D.ietf-anima-constrained-voucher}} extends {{RFC9148}} with BRSKI artifacts such as voucher, request voucher, and the protocol extensions for constrained Pledges that use CoAP.
+The {{cBRSKI}} extends {{RFC9148}} with BRSKI artifacts such as voucher, request voucher, and the protocol extensions for constrained Pledges that use CoAP.

 However, in networks that require authentication, such as those using {{RFC4944}}, the Pledge will not be IP routable over the mesh network